8 Health Benefits of Hemp Seeds

 Because hemp seeds are a complete protein source, they offer a delicious, nutty substitute for meat-based proteins.
 Hemp seeds are also rich in iron, the mineral that makes the protein in your red blood cells.

 Iron deficiencies are common in plant-based eaters.
-Hemp seeds can offer a healthful and meat-free way to boost your iron content.
+Hemp seeds benefits include offering a healthful and meat-free way to boost your iron content, making them particularly valuable for vegetarians and vegans who need high-quality plant protein sources.

 Kroma’s OMG Cookie Butter contains hemp seeds alongside chocho plant protein and raw almond butter for a delicious snack that is sure to help fuel your body.
 Full of antioxidants, healthy fats, and plant-powered protein, you can feel energized and ready to take on the day ahead.